OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: Evaluation

 \section{Evaluation}

 Our evaluation is divided into two parts.
-In Section \ref{ssec:zero_shot}, we evaluate the zero-shot performance of current language models under standard inference settings, using a consistent elicitation protocol without fine-tuning or prompt engineering.
-In Section \ref{ssec:ablations}, we take a deeper look at the best-performing models by analyzing how changes to the system prompt, temperature, and elicitation strategy affect prediction quality.
+In Section \ref{ssec:zero_shot}, we evaluate the zero-shot performance of current language models under standard inference settings.
+In Section \ref{ssec:ablations}, we zero in on the best-performing models and analyze how changing inference-time settings like system prompt, temperature, and prior elicitation method affect prediction quality.